What is methamphetamine?

 Methamphetamine is a class A drug under the Misuse of Drugs Act and therefore attracts severe penalties.

 Manufacturing, importing, dealing and possession for supply can lead to a life sentence.
-Possession of five grams of methamphetamine (a tablespoon) is enough to warrant a conviction for possession for supply.
+Possession of five grams of methamphetamine (a teaspoon) is enough to warrant a conviction for possession for supply.

 Those caught importing the precursors of methamphetamine (pseudoephedrine and ephedrine) without a licence can attract jail sentences of up to eight years.